 We exceeded our goal through a quarterly grant program, providing relief to Hurricane Katrina victims, and replacing a stolen utility trailer for a local Boy Scout troop.
 Since that first year, we have increased the amount of the quarterly grants and have added a Small Grant program.
-We have also participated in a Habitat for Humanity build and helped purchase, deliver, and install air conditioner units for CASA.

 Our employees have given back to the community in many ways.
 We are active in our churches, schools and many volunteer organizations.
 We are parents, brothers, sisters, friends, mentors, advisors, grandparents, and so much more.
 We have created a work environment that reinforces the fact that coaching tee-ball is far more important than a management strategy session.
 After all, what value is it to earn a living if you do not take the time to have a life?

 The highest calling in life is to help others.
 Torch Technologies supports our employees’ charitable efforts by covering all of the administrative costs of Torch Helps.
 Thus, 100% of the donations to Torch Helps goes to the organizations selected by the employees.